djlns/stackoverflow-insights/README.md

 For this project I was interested in studying trends over time by comparing the surveys from 2011 to 2020.
 In particular I was interesting in the following questions:

-1. What are the notable changes in demographics - e.g in age, gender, education
+1. What are the notable changes in demographics - e.g in age, gender, education?
-2. How about occupation diversity and personal factors like satisfaction.
+2. Are there signs of occupation diversity in the field, and changes in personal factors like satisfaction?
-3. More specifically, how has the use of informal education like bootcamps and online courses evolved over time.
+3. How has the data science grown, and how has informal education like bootcamps and online courses evolved over this same period?
-3. What are the primary factors salaries also change?
+3. What are the primary factors correlated with salary in this comprehensive dataset?
 4. Can we make a reasonable prediction of salary based upon the complete 2011-2020 dataset, using a simple linear regression model?

+## Approach

+Each survey is contained in a separate .csv file.
+The style of questions and possible answers changes each year.
+So, the first step was to identify interesting questions asked across multiple years, and then standardise the column names and responses.
+The combined dataset was then saved into a single pandas pickled dataframe (surveys.pz).
+The process is shown in the [condition notebook](https://github.com/djlns/stackoverflow-insights/blob/main/condition.ipynb)

+With this work complete, it was then possible to conduct an exploratory analysis of the entire dataset.
+This analysis is presented in the [analysis notebook](https://github.com/djlns/stackoverflow-insights/blob/main/condition.ipynb)

+Some of the more interesting findings have been published in a [Medium post](https://djlns.medium.com/whats-changed-in-the-life-of-a-developer-since-2011-605107c54e5).

 ## Installation

-Environment: Python 3.8+ with jupyter + pandas + matplotlib + scikit-learn
+Environment: Python 3.8+ with jupyter + pandas + seaborn + matplotlib + scikit-learn

 Each year's survey is contained in a separate .csv file.
-These files can be accessed [here](https://insights.stackoverflow.com/survey) and should be unzipped as is into a folder named "data" in the root of the project.
+These files can be accessed [here](https://insights.stackoverflow.com/survey) and should be unzipped as is into a folder named "sources" in the root of the project.

-## Approach

-First understand the data, in order to understand what sort of time information could gleaned, and the variables associated with those questions.
-Each year the survey format is slightly different.
-I first went about the process of extracting usable data from the csv files from 2011 to 2020, identifiying interesting questions from each year, while standardising the variable names.
-This made it possible at th end to combine the desired information into a single dataset with an additional column to identify the survey year.

-I was also particularily interested in seeing any development in countries over the time.
-From 2014 onwards, the SO survey includes the [Big Mac index](https://github.com/TheEconomist/big-mac-data) and [UN sub-regions desigiations](https://unstats.un.org/unsd/methodology/m49/), which I extend to the earlier surveys in order to make a manageable look at how things change over time.

 ## License and Acknowledgements

 You can find the Stack Overflow survey reports, datasets, and licensing information [here](https://insights.stackoverflow.com/survey).
+Credit to Stack Overflow for conducting the survey each year and freely providing the results.
+The work here licensed under the MIT License, so feel free to extend the code.